devhid/gerry-backend/project.md

   * Your system will also summarize data indicating whether the minority group is politically cohesive.
   * Using precinct demographic data and precinct voting data, summarize the voting patterns of each minority group.

+## System Requirements

+### Server
+ * Server-side code should be written in **Java**.
+ * Should handle concurrent users.

+### Database
+ 1. Must be on a remote machine.
+ 2. Must be SQL-based.

+### GUI
+ * Should implement at least **40 use cases**.
+ * Can use any web technologies and frameworks to develop the GUI and abstract the interactions.

+### GUI / Server Interaction
+ * If you use **Spring**, you are responsible for **understanding how that automation is performed during your design and code reviews**.

+### Object to Relational Mapping
+ * You should implement a clear separation between your server code and your DB.
+ * You may develop the mapping code yourself, and use **JDBC** for the interface to the DB or you can use a standard mapping approach (e.g., **JPA / Hibernate**).

+### Data Gathering / DB Loading
+ * You can use any language or library that is appropriate for the extraction of data.
+ * This largely depends on the data you locate.
+ * If you find available downloads in XML or JSON format, there are libraries that will automate much of the work.
+ * In past projects, Python has proven to be useful.

 ## Due Dates for Deliverables

 <table>